AM - Entering and Reviewing Banked Leave (ALRA) Conversion - Payroll Coordinator

 - For example: A banked leave eligible employee has Empl Record 0 and Empl Record 1.
 The column 'Max Avail Elig for Employee' will show 40 hours for each record.
 In this case the employee is eligible to bank a total of 40 hours; the hours can be distributed between the two records as the employee elects.

-- As stated earlier, the Banked Leave eligibility and election information is included on the employees' July Leave Report.
+- Banked Leave eligibility and election information is also included on the employees' July Leave Report.
 These will be posted to the My UW Portal in early July.
 The following message will appear on the July Leave Report:

 - For employees that normally use Employee Self Service (ESS), these employees are able to enter their Banked Leave conversion through ESS similar to entering leave.
 When the conversion is submitted it will auto-approve and process as long as they qualify and have the hours available to convert.
 The employee will have access to enter the conversion in ESS from July 1st through October 31st.
 Any date within this range can be used for the conversion, but it is recommended using July 1st since any vacation usage will process first and could impact the hours available to convert.